Please enter your email address below and get alerts as soon as we have a new property matching your search criteria.

 Champéry is one of Switzerland’s oldest tourist destinations and is a charming village with traditional slate roofs and hand carved balconies.
 The village is filled with small shops, restaurants and bars.
 With a large cable car and a new 6-seater gondola now in operation it is possible to enjoy this quiet Swiss mountain village whilst indulging in the vast Portes du Soleil network on its doorstep.
 Skiing here suits all abilities with easy access to the French resorts of Avoriaz and Châtel.
 The Champéry Palladium sports centre hosts the Skating School of Switzerland as well as indoor and outdoor swimming pools, tennis courts, basketball and volleyball.
 The surrounding mountains provide extensive hiking and biking options.

-How about property in Champéry?
-There is a handful of new build property developments in the village and a relatively limited amount of resale property compared with many other Swiss resorts.
+How about ski chalet and apartment properties for sale in Champéry?
+There is a handful of new build two, three and four bedroom property developments in the village and a relatively limited amount of resale property compared with many other Swiss resorts.
 While there is no ski in-ski out property, the resort’s modern infrastructure, extensive winter and summer activities and proximity to Geneva mean prices have fallen less here over the last five years than in other Swiss resorts.